ponedo/splitnn-emulator/README.md

 The project contains following directories:

-1. infra: a Golang project that construct/destruct virtual networks on a slave VM.
+1. agent: a Golang project that construct/destruct virtual networks on a slave VM.

-2. driver: a python program run by the master VM that (1) distribute topology infomation and reap VN construction/destruction time-costs from slave VMs; (2) manage experiment workflow.
+2. coordinator: a python program run by the master VM that (1) distribute topology infomation and reap VN construction/destruction time-costs from slave VMs; (2) manage experiment workflow.

 3. dataproc: a python program that output tables and figures with experimental results (just ignore it if you feel it hard to use).